rrenattavs/rrenattavs/README.md

 - 👋 Hi, I’m Renata
 - 👀 I’m interested in Full Stack Developer
-- 🌱 I’m currently learning HTML, CSS,
+- 🌱 I’m currently learning HTML, CSS, JavaScript, React
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me by email: rrenattavs@gmail.com